 How to spend 4 days in Lisbon, things to do and see

 How to Get to and from the Airport

-Lisbon’s international airport, Lisbon Humberto Delgado Airport (LIS), is just 7 kilometres from the city centre.
+Lisbon’s international airport, Lisbon Humberto Delgado Airport (LIS), is just 7 kilometers from the city center.
 It’s easy to get from the airport into the city by both metro and bus.
-Buses will take around 30 minutes to reach the city centre, while the Aeroporto Metro takes about 20 minutes.
+Buses will take around 30 minutes to reach the city center, while the Aeroporto Metro takes about 20 minutes.
 A taxi from the airport into the city is the fastest option, but the most expensive.

-I used Welcome Pickups, that hires trusted drivers for airport pick ups.
+I used Welcome Pickups, which hires trusted drivers for airport pick-ups.
 From the moment you book a driver, you will feel like a friend is picking you up at the airport.
 In addition to booking a driver, you can purchase extra products, like sim cards or wifi hotspots.
 Welcome Pickups also sells tickets to major attractions, perfect when you need to add things to your Lisbon itinerary.

 Tip: A great way to save money and time is a 24, 48, or 72-Hour Lisbon Card that includes free admission to more than 23 attractions, many discounts and free and unlimited access to the public transportation system.

 4 Days in Lisbon: Day One – An Introduction to Lisbon